The best way to borrow a small amount of money

 Can I pay back a small loan early?

 Yes, you can pay back your loan early.
-But, depending on the terms of your loan, you may have to pay an early repayment fee or penalty.
+But, depending on your loan terms, you may have to pay an early repayment fee or penalty.

-If you can afford to pay back the whole of your outstanding loan, you’ll need to ask your lender to calculate this for you.
-It’s known as an ‘early settlement amount’ and comprises:
+If you want to pay back the outstanding amount, you’ll need to ask your lender to calculate this for you.
+This is known as an early settlement amount and is made up of:

 Frequently asked questions